 If you would like to participate in discussions regarding your water quality, you are encouraged to attend any of our regularly scheduled meetings.
-We meet on the second Tuesday of each month at 7:00 p.m. at the Water Department Headquarters at 500 Plymouth Street.
+When posted, we meet on the second Tuesday of the month at 5:00 p.m. at the Water Department Headquarters at 500 Plymouth Street.
+Meeting times may vary; check the town's website for up-to-date information.